mblayman/mattlayman.com/content/understand-django/2020-08-26-administer-all-the-things.md

 to help filter down to the right time range.
 This is a very useful way to look through your database table.

-We can still go farther.
+We can still go further.
 Perhaps we want all of the books to be sorted by their titles.
 Even if the `ordering` attribute is not set